alexanian/socratic-form-microscopy/_posts/2018-06-25-book-review-the-captured-economy.md

 Until we figure out how to do that, I'm going to continue to fight back tears every time I see a sign like this one:

-{% include image.html src="/wp-content/uploads/20180621_191020_HDR-768x1094.jpg" alt="" caption="Why should I get a say in whether a local commercial landlord provides the businesses in their building slightly smaller parking spots?
+{% include image.html src="{{ site.baseurl }}/wp-content/uploads/20180621_191020_HDR-768x1094.jpg" alt="" caption="Why should I get a say in whether a local commercial landlord provides the businesses in their building slightly smaller parking spots?
 Shouldn't we be aiming for a walkable, decarbonized downtown where parking is irrelevant?
 That's what all the plans call for.
 Of course, the whole thing makes sense if it isn't about what size parking spots should be and is about making it impossible for anyone to build anything in my downtown neighbourhood." %}

 <h3>How do we fight rent-seeking?</h3>
 Surprisingly, most of the suggestions Lindsey and Teles put forth are minor, pro-democratic, and pro-government.
 There isn't a single call in here to restrict democracy, shrink the size of the government, or completely overhaul anything major.
 They're incrementalist, pragmatic, and give me a tiny bit of hope we might one day even be able to conquer zoning.